node-red-hitachi/designs/designs/overwrite-settings.md

 First option type overwrites specified property in the `settings.js` by the specified JSON value.

 Second option type overwrites properties in the `settings.js` by contents of the specified JSON file.
-Other properties are untouched.
+Objects in the `settings.js` and the JSON file are merged.
+So, other properties are untouched.

 The `settings.js` file is not modified with these options.

 `--define` can be used instead of `-D`.

+If there is an error in processing option, Node-RED stops execution.

 ### Examples

 ```
 // enable project feature
--D editor.theme.projects.enables=true
+-D editor.theme.projects.enabled=true

 // set console log level to "debug"
 -D logging.console.level="debug"